ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

 The |reconfig_struct|_ struct is used to store information on how to handle the frames that remain in the buffers at the time of  reconfiguration.
 A callback, a user-defined flush mode, and a user-defined struct are passed to ``ReconfigParams_t``.
 The reconfiguration parameters are then passed to the decoder using ``SetReconfigParams``.

 The reconfiguration structs are defined in |common|_ in the rocDecode samples.
-Three possibilities for the remaining frames in the frame buffer are provided:
+Three possibilities for the remaining frames in the decoded frame buffer pool are provided:

 * ``RECONFIG_FLUSH_MODE_NONE``: delete the frames along with the buffers.
 * ``RECONFIG_FLUSH_MODE_DUMP_TO_FILE``: write the frames to the specified output file before deleting the buffers.